prakasha08/Obsidian/JAVA/OOPs/OOPs in Java.md

 ### Static Variables

 A static variable is shared among all instances of a class.
-It's associated with the class itself rather than any particular instance of the class..
+It's associated with the class itself rather than any particular instance of the class.
 ```java
 class Example {
     static int counter = 0; // Static variable